covidatlas/coronadatascraper/docs/sources.md

 It's a tough challenge to write scrapers that will work when websites are inevitably updated.
 Here are some tips:

+- We include the `assert` library to allow you to assert the validity of the data in the scraper.
+Make us of it.
+Good candidates for assertions include verifying the number of regions scraped, making sure that all regions have an ISO code, or performing a sanity check on the values scraped.
 - If your source is an HTML table, validate its structure
 - If data for a field is not present (eg. no recovered information), **do not put 0 for that field**.
 Make sure to leave the field undefined so the scraper knows there is no information for that particular field.
 - Write your scraper so it handles aggregate data with a single scraper entry (i.e. find a table, process the table)